 Yet courts consistently interpret the NPS Organic Act and its amendments to elevate resource conservation above visitor recreation.
 Michigan United Conservation Clubs v.
 Lujan, 949 F.2d 202, 206 (6th Cir.
 1991) states: "Congress placed specific emphasis on conservation."
-The court in National Rifle Association of America v.
-Potter, says "in the Organic Act Congress speaks of but a single purpose, namely, conservation."
 The NPS Management Policies 2006 also recognize that resource conservation takes precedence over visitor recreation.
 The policy dictates: "when there is a conflict between conserving resources and values and providing for enjoyment of them, conservation is to be predominant" (NPS 2006a, sec.
 1.4.3, 11).